Use Cases

 Real-world IT/OT environments require scalable, reliable and controlled infrastructure operations.

-The following use cases show how UPTR establishes operational control and enables consistent, predictable and auditable Lifecycle operations across distributed environments.
+They show how UPTR establishes operational control and enables consistent, predictable and auditable Lifecycle operations.

 Modern IT/OT environments require continuous updates across the entire operational stack - from BIOS, firmware and operating systems to Kubernetes platforms, containers and AI workloads.